Gadrena, California Therapists

 - Crime Rates: Although Gardena certainly does not have the highest crime rates in the country, it still has an especially high crime rate at 30 crimes per one thousand residents.
 The city has shockingly high rates of violent crimes which is much higher than both the state and national rates.

 - Uninsured: Approximately 15.1 percent of people under the age of 65 living in Gardena do not have health insurance.
-This indicates that if they do have a mental health issue or even a physical one, they might avoid treatment due to costs or struggle to keep up with the financial burden of paying for medical bills.
+This indicates that if they do have a mental health issue or even a physical one, they might avoid treatment due to costs or struggle to keep up with the financial burden of paying medical bills.

 - Substance Abuse: 1 percent of people in Los Angeles County report excessive alcohol consumption.
 Additionally, methamphetamine was the primary drug that was abused as indicated in the most recent review conducted by the Alcohol and Drug Program Administration.

-All of these problems experienced by residents in Gardena have an effect on the mental health of those living in the community.
+All of these problems experienced by residents in Gardena affect the mental health of those living in the community.
 Notably, adults living in Los Angeles County self-report higher rates of poor mental health than the state of California.
 In 2014, 16.7 percent of participants indicated in a survey that they felt they needed professional help due to a mental health issue of some sort in the previous year.
 In addition, the average for poor mental health days was 3.7.
 Residents in Gardena need to know what resources are available to help them so they can seek out the treatment they need.

 Mental Health Resources in Gardena, California